 Papers of diplomats and foreign service personnel and of eyewitness observers of political events in other countries.
-For information on Missouri and United States political and governmental topics, please see the Government category.
+This topic is a subcategory of the Government category.
+Additional subcategories under the Government category include Missouri Governors, United States Representatives, and United States Senators.

 Berry-Thomson-Walker Family, Papers, 1830-1893 (C0074)